This country-specific Q&A provides an overview to employment and labour law in United Kingdom.

 Where the reason for dismissal is redundancy, an employee who has two or more years of service will be entitled to a statutory redundancy payment.
 The employee’s age and length of service are used to calculate the relevant multiplier for a week’s pay, subject to a maximum cap.
 Many employers offer enhanced payments, either on a case by case basis or as a contractual entitlement, if the termination of employment is by reason of redundancy.

-Employers must pay employees for any outstanding holiday entitlement on the termination of employment.
+Employers must pay employees for any accrued but outstanding holiday entitlement on the termination of employment.

 If a dismissal is found to be unfair by an Employment Tribunal, it can award compensation.
-This is calculated in accordance with the losses suffered by the worker, arising from the dismissal, including projected future losses, up to a maximum of one year’s pay or the statutory cap (£78,962 from April 2016), whichever is the lower.
+This is calculated in accordance with the losses suffered by the worker, arising from the dismissal, including projected future losses, up to a maximum of one year’s pay or the statutory cap (currently £80,541, rising to £83,682 from 6 April 2018), whichever is lower.

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, describe any limitations that apply.